 For more information on CEF, including other members, policy papers, and legislative analysis, please visit the CEF website.

-The Title IV, Part A Funding Coalition
+The Title IV-A Coalition

 The Title IV, Part A Coalition is an alliance of like-minded prestigious education groups that are working to urge Congress to increase funding for this program.
 Formed in 2016, NAfME joined the Coalition as a founding member; the Association has since participated in key meetings with members of Congress, and help organize key press events on behalf of the Coalition.

-For inquiries regarding NAfME’s coalition participation, please contact Ronny Lau, our Public Policy Advisor who serves as the manager of the Roundtable, and liaison for NAfME’s involvement in CEF and the Title IV Coalition.
+For inquiries regarding NAfME’s coalition participation, please contact Ronny Lau, our Public Policy Advisor who serves as the manager of the Roundtable, and liaison for NAfME’s involvement in CEF and the Title IV-A Coalition.